Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 \subsection{Volume-Integrated Energy Budgets}

 Of key interest to the offshore wind sector is the fate of energy introduced in the water column.
-This energy pathway can be identified through a volume-integrated approach of the four governing energy budgets: \eqref{eq:KE_transport} to \eqref{eq:bb_transport}.
+This energy pathway can be identified through a volume-integrated approach of the transport equations for: Mean Kinetic Energy (KE), Mean Potential Energy (PE), Turbulent Kinetic Energy (TKE), and the Scaled Buoyancy Variance (SBV), which are detailed in Appendix \ref{section:appendix_equations}, \eqref{eq:KE_transport} to \eqref{eq:bb_transport}.
 Some degree of volume-averaging is required to properly partition these various budgets, particularly due to the larger instantaneous transport terms inevitable in this advecting flow.
 Energy budgets are constructed by integrating over volume $\mathcal{V}(x_\mathcal{V})$, defined as

 where we integrate over the full numerical domain up to the streamwise position $x_\mathcal{V}$.
-Here we have used the notation $\langle \cdot \rangle_\mathcal{V}$ to denote integration over volume $\mathcal{V}$.
 In this way, we construct volume-integrated budgets as a function of how far the energetic wake was propagated, and we can determine how well turbulent/mixing processes are resolved by their dependence on $x_\mathcal{V}$, which is critical for understanding how far stratified wakes may propagate in the field.

 Integration of the mean kinetic energy (KE) budget \eqref{eq:KE_transport} over $\mathcal{V}$ leads to